 You can also deploy OS images and software via the internet.
 SmartDeploy, for instance, has out-of-box integration with third-party cloud storage providers like Box, Dropbox, OneDrive, and Google Drive.
 You can securely deploy Windows images, applications, and driver packs using your corporate cloud storage account.
 Users don’t even have to be connected via VPN or on a corporate network.

 Yes, there is.
 But free computer imaging software like Microsoft Deployment Toolkit or Clonezilla can be more complex to use and doesn’t come with any technical support.
 So, while you may save on upfront costs, you’re likely to spend more time and resources overall.
 Still, if you’re one of those with the patience and passion for navigating these murky waters, you have our deepest respect.

 How do you choose the right computer imaging software?

 Without efficient computer imaging software, imaging computers can be tedious.
 To choose the best imaging platform for your company, consider these factors.

 Do you support different computer hardware models and different user groups?

 Do you support remote endpoints?

 Is the solution scalable?

-Does the software allow you to easily maintain and update your images?
+Can you easily maintain and update your system images?